buck3000/brokepoke/README.md

 # Brokepoke

-404 page enhancements for Rails
+404 page enhancements for Rails - forked from AnKane who is my coding idol.
+Trying to see if I can re-invent this to be a Rails gem for better prod 40X error pages.

 - safer service errors
 - custom error pages